bee85919/boom/README.md

-# boom
+# Noom

-"Zoom clone using NodeJS, WebRTC & Websockets"
+Zoom Clone using NodeJS, WebRTC and Websockets.